 Smartphone hardware in 2021

 For a large part of smartphone users, cameras are essential.
 So why not unify the camera experience like the 2020 Zenfone by ASUS did?
 Front cameras are pathetic.
-Can I have one main camera to rule them all?
+Can I have one primary camera to rule them all?
 Because that's exactly what I want.
-The main camera can turn into a front camera.
+The primary camera can turn into a front camera.
 And then a manufacturer that targets the Snapdragon, Kirin, or Exynos ISPs so tightly that the outcome is impressive.
 Not a manufacturer that has to target 20 different SoCs per year with 5 different lenses per device.